fxpppr – Notes

 • Fuji — This is an image processing tool that is free, based on the famous ImageJ.
 It’s got all the good stuff added in.

 • RStudio — The preferred tool of data people the world around.
 But Flip doesn’t use it that much, preferring Mathematica.
+And referring to himself in the third person.

 • Unreal Engine — This is a game engine that is free to use for educational purposes.
 We use it a lot for virtual production sorts of things.